bvancamp99/MultiPaste/README.md

 <h3> Improve </h3>
 <ul>
-  <li>Okay, so I know that we just reverted back to non-static classes.
-But man it would really make a lot of sense for GlobalEventHook, LocalClipboard, Config, and MsgLabel to be static.
-This is because we only ever make one instance of each, and their contents are accessed in a variety of classes.</li>
+  <li>Lots of redundant code in ClipboardItem's children classes; conflate if possible and/or make abstract methods</li>
+  <li>Make abstract parent class for ImageItem, AudioItem, and CustomItem.
+It would contain a "MyFile" FileInfo property, as well as some operations in the constructor.</li>
   <li>Work on overall color theme implementation, including: changing the border color of a listbox (no native support); Argb implementation; more color theme options.</li>
   <li>Maybe "enter" keypress should give options to edit the item rather than copy it.
 It would provide a popup with a textbox.
 This edit option should also be available in the context menu (would open popup as normal).</li>
-  <li>Review and maybe improve upon the implementation of OnKeyUp and OnKeyDown.
+  <li>Clean up the implementation of OnKeyUp and OnKeyDown.
 They're kind of a mess again.</li>
-  <li>Maybe move the OnKeyUp and OnKeyDown methods to MainWindow.Events.cs</li>
   <li>Could potentially conflate IsEquivalent on ImageItem, AudioItem, and CustomItem.
 Would need to create file before comparing the ClipboardItems (if possible).
 Then we would compare byte length of the files first, then maybe do more checking if that bool returns true (although byte-by-byte checking could become VERY slow).</li>
   <li>Not sure if this would be possible, but making MainWindow static would make a lot of sense.
 Then we don't have to pass copies of its instance around to every class.
 Issue is then it can't inherit from the Form class (which isn't static).</li>
   <li>Would like to improve ClipboardItem.SetKeyDiff.
 It does a lot of things that don't make sense without significant context.
 Would also like to move it to LocalClipboard.cs</li>